flytbase/flytdocs/source/docs/FlytSim/docker/setup.rst

 Docker-for-Windows
 ^^^^^^^^^^^^^^^^^^

-1. Make sure you have installed Docker and it is running.
-(It would be visible in your system's tray icon).
+1. Make sure you have installed Docker and it is running (It would be visible in your system's tray icon).
 An easy test for that would be to start a sample docker app.
 Run the following command in command prompt or powershell.

    .. code-block:: bash